 The Hartford City Tri Kappa Associates provides a scholarship in memory of two highly involved members, Martha Archer and Arlo Fadely.
 Both worked tirelessly on various civic and church affairs in the community.

-This scholarship is given each year to a Blackford High School senior planning to study journalism or English, secondary education, or music.
+This scholarship was established by the Henderson family to commemorate their parents’ devotion to educating the youth of Blackford County.
+The scholarship is given each year to a Blackford High School senior planning to study journalism or English, secondary education, or music.
 These career areas honor the life work of Ed and Ruth Henderson, both teachers at Hartford City High School and then Blackford High School for over thirty years.

 Jones Family Farms Scholarship